openstack/magnum/doc/source/index.rst

 * Abstractions for bays, containers, nodes, pods, replication controllers, and services
-* Integration with Kubernetes and Docker for backend container technology
+* Integration with Kubernetes, Swarm, Mesos for backend container technology
 * Integration with Keystone for multi-tenant security
 * Integration with Neutron for Kubernetes multi-tenancy network security
+* Integration with Cinder to provide volume service for containers

 Developer Info
 ==============